Vectorworks/developer-scripting/Function Reference/Functions/SprdBorder.md

 [SetWSCellBorder| SetWSCellBorder](SetWSCellBorder|%20SetWSCellBorder.md)

 ## Version
-SprdBorder is obsolete as of VectorWorks 9.0, see new [[VS:SetWSCellBorder| SetWSCellBorder]]
+SprdBorder is obsolete as of VectorWorks 9.0, see new [ SetWSCellBorder](SetWSCellBorder.md)

 Availability: from All Versions